Westbrook/blog/help-text.md

 customElements.define("custom-form-element", CustomFormElement);
 ```

-[Check it out more closely](https://webcomponents.dev/edit/sTddx519tvSvSKT0984P/src/index.js?branch=03-validity%40wfVpXdsTYhf9mY2slxW4t2Y2SjC3), as well as demos for working with the `help-text` slot to varying levels of complexity and working with the paired `neutral-help-text` and `negative-help-text` slots.
+[Check it out more closely](https://webcomponents.dev/edit/sTddx519tvSvSKT0984P/src/index.js?branch=04-validity%40wfVpXdsTYhf9mY2slxW4t2Y2SjC3), as well as demos for working with the `help-text` slot to varying levels of complexity and working with the paired `neutral-help-text` and `negative-help-text` slots.

 ## What's missing?

-Before we wrap up, let's visit a quick list of things that were consciously omitted from the conversation in this article.
+Before we wrap up, let's visit a (not so short) list of things that were consciously omitted from the conversation in this article.
 If you find any that I've unconsciously missed, or if one of these is of particular interest to you, please let me know in the comments below as I'd want to get it added when missing or take your interest as a nice push towards any sequel posts with which I might follow this.

+The first to come to mind is giving a definition to our `<custom-help-text>` element that is features throughout our demos but until this point has no superpowers of its own.

-Visiting, first, our screenshot of what help text could look like, we've clearly skipped:
+Revisiting our screenshot of what help text could look like, we've clearly skipped:

 - labeling our form element
 - supporting API like `required` (see the * mark) on `<custom-form-element>`
 - styling content that we build this way.
-Yes, I noticed that the visuals there are much more appealing than our demos to date
+Yes, I noticed that the visuals in that image are much more appealing than our demos to date

 Thinking about the validity and value piping that we added:

-- what other APIs of our form element should be passed through to our `<custom-form-element>`?
+- what other APIs (beyond `value`) of our form element should be passed through to our `<custom-form-element>`?
-- what other forms of validity should be available and how can we surface them?
+- what other forms of validity (beyond `required`) should be available and how can we surface them?
 - how can we make this validity and value a part of a parent `<form>` element's form data?
+(Yes, the shadow DOM boundary effectively hides the `<input />` from participating in our custom element's current form.)

-Looking at how we related out help text to our form control, we might also be interested in:
+Looking at how we related our help text to our form control, we might also be interested in:

 - supporting form controls that are outside of our shadow root
 - abstracting this relationship into a reusable form that could empower many custom form control elements, rather than just one
 - the benefits of simplifying this code with the help of a declarative templating system